Muscle hypertrophy

 Athletes use a combination of strength training, diet, and nutritional supplementation to induce muscle hypertrophy.

-Muscle hypertrophy or muscle building involves a hypertrophy or increase in size of skeletal muscle through a growth in size of its component cells.
+Muscle hypertrophy, also known as muscle building involves a hypertrophy or increase in size of skeletal muscle through a growth in size of its component cells.
 Two factors contribute to hypertrophy: sarcoplasmic hypertrophy, which focuses more on increased muscle glycogen storage; and myofibrillar hypertrophy, which focuses more on increased myofibril size.
 It is the primary focus of bodybuilding-related activities.

 Hypertrophy stimulation

 A range of stimuli can increase the volume of muscle cells.
 These changes occur as an adaptive response that serves to increase the ability to generate force or resist fatigue in anaerobic conditions.

 Strength training

 Strength training is used to regulate muscle hypertrophy.

 Strength training (resistance training) causes neural and muscular adaptations which increase the capacity of an athlete to exert force through voluntary muscular contraction: After an initial period of neuro-muscular adaptation, the muscle tissue expands by creating sarcomeres (contractile elements) and increasing non-contractile elements like sarcoplasmic fluid.
+The majority of strength progression is largely due to neural adaptations such as motor unit recruitment, synchronization, and firing efficiency.
+These allow for measurable muscle hypertrophy.

-Muscular hypertrophy can be induced by progressive overload (a strategy of progressively increasing resistance or repetitions over successive bouts of exercise to maintain a high level of effort).
+Muscular hypertrophy can be induced by progressive overload, a strategy of progressively increasing resistance or repetitions over successive bouts of exercise to maintain a high level of effort.
 However, the precise mechanisms are not clearly understood; the current accepted theory is mechanical tension.
+Mechanical tension is known to activate pathways such as mTOR, which is responsible for protein synthesis, a mechanism that directly contributes to muscle hypertrophy.
+Mechanical tension activates mechanosensitive pathways, including mTOR signaling, which increases muscle protein synthesis and contributes directly to hypertrophy.

 Muscular hypertrophy plays an important role in competitive bodybuilding and strength sports like powerlifting, American football, and Olympic weightlifting.